aaquifqureshi/Chronicles/README.md

 # Chronicles - Write Your Journey
  Chronicles is an AI-powered diary app that enhances your journaling experience with features like to-do lists, text-to-speech, speech-to-text, and a rich text editor for daily entries.
 It also incorporates data analysis while ensuring high data security.

- The application is currently under testing.
+ The application is currently <b> under testing </b>.
 We are trying to fix as many bugs as we can before the launch.

 ---
  # Content
  1. Introduction
  2. Features
- 3. Installation
+ 3. Screenshots
- 4. Usage
+ 4. Team
- 5. Screenshots
- 6. Contributing
- 7. Bug Reporting
- 8. License
 ---

+# Introduction
+Chronicles - Write Your Journey is a diary writing application empowered with markdown support, custom built todo list, and a current inbuilding text editor which is better as of now than many of our competitor.
+Chronicles comes with Text To Speech and Speech To Text support and also impowers the overall data analysis.

+# Features
+(Working on it. refer to documentation, which also includes all system designs and feature description in detail.)

 # Screenshots